 What is bullous pemphigoid?

-Bullous pemphigoid is an autoimmune, supepidermal blistering disease.
+Bullous pemphigoid is the most common form of autoimmune subepidermal blistering disease.

 Who gets bullous pemphigoid?

 Bullous pemphigoid often presents in people over 80 years of age, and mostly affects people over 50.
 It can occur in younger adults, but bullous pemphigoid in infants and children is rare.